JacksonIsaac/udacity-traffic-sign-classifier/writeup_traffic_sign.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+In First convolution layer, the model is able to detect the edges of the sign board.
 ![Layer 1](./output/layer1.png)

+In the next layer, it seems to be working on the inside part of the sign board.
+The visualization might be much better understandable when used on a larger sample set instead of 5 random images.
 ![Layer 2](./output/layer2.png)